-This format would be similar in structure and major functions to the SPICE (Simulation Program with Integrated Circuit Emphasis) nodal syntax developed at the University of California at Berkeley and since implemented in various forms by individual software tool vendors.
-If approved, IBIS-ISS would be the first industry-standard version of SPICE Subcircuitss.
+This format is similar in structure and major functions to the SPICE (Simulation Program with Integrated Circuit Emphasis) nodal syntax developed at the University of California at Berkeley and since implemented in various forms by individual software tool vendors.
+IBIS-ISS is the first industry-wide attempt to standardize SPICE subcircuit representation.